brian6484/CSKnowledge/Operating System/Linux/Cheat Sheet 5.md

 ```
 when -i is used with grep, it means case-insensitive.

-search multiple stuff with -E
+search multiple stuff with -E which enables extended regex so that the | works as an OR operator
 ```
 ps aux | grep -E "1247|8901"
 ```